rybafish/rybafish.github.io/about.md

 * Bind variables are not supported, only literals

 ### Bugs
-* KPI highlighting feature is not perfect yet
+* KPI highlighting feature is not perfect yet - but you can move highligted point by Alt+Left/Right
-* console: 32000 output rows limit (likely a PyHDB limitation)
+* console: 32000 output rows limit (likely a PyHDB limitation) - will be fixed in v0.9 Paltus

 You can also review future plans in [TODO](/todo) list.